sybrew/the-seo-framework/readme.txt

 		* Home page setting notifications are now always showing when applicable.
 		* This plugin now detects Elementor as a conflicting plugin for content.
 This means that when Elementor builds a page, no automated description can be generated from the content.
 		* The in-post counters are no longer affected by your input when a preceding value is set in the Home Page SEO Settings.
+		* The administrative title placeholders now better resemble the real front-end output when using HTML tokens or duplicated spaces.
 	* **Changed:**
 		* TSF now requires WordPress 4.6 (previously 4.4).
 		* TSF now requires PHP 5.4 (previously 5.3).